 There is also work to do in buying a home – the preparation and the process.
 When you can honestly say that you’re ready for that work, you’re ready.

 14. It Feels Right

 It’s not easy to admit, but most of us know when it’s time to move ahead with a big step in our lives.
 An overwhelming sense that the time is right, can also be an indicator that you’re ready to buy your first home.
-You just feel a strong confidence that things are going to go well for you, and if challenges arise, you’ll be able to deal with it.
+You just feel strong confidence that things are going to go well for you, and if challenges arise, you’ll be able to deal with them.
 While you don’t want to focus solely on the intuitive sense of confidence, you shouldn’t ignore it either.

 15. You Know When To Call In the Professionals

 A sign of readiness is to know when the knowledge you need must be gained from the industry professionals.
 You know you need to find an expert realtor who can show you homes in your price range and explain any relevant information you need to know.
 You know that you need to find a good lender who will present all of your options, with a view to finding the best one for you.
 You realize you’ll need a buyer’s agent – one who is working solely for your benefit and not the seller’s.

 When Should You Not Buy a House?

 Although there are plenty of signs that you should buy your first house, they can be overwhelming.
 It may lead to you second-guess yourself about if you’re actually ready.